Capacitive sensing

 In electrical engineering, capacitive sensing (sometimes capacitance sensing) is a technology, based on capacitive coupling, that can detect and measure anything that is conductive or has a dielectric constant different from air.
 Many types of sensors use capacitive sensing, including sensors to detect and measure proximity, pressure, position and displacement, force, humidity, fluid level, and acceleration.
-Human interface devices based on capacitive sensing, such as touchpads, can replace the computer mouse.
+Human interface devices based on capacitive sensing, such as touchpads, can be used in place of a computer mouse.
 Digital audio players, mobile phones, and tablet computers will sometimes use capacitive sensing touchscreens as input devices.
 Capacitive sensors can also replace mechanical buttons.

 A capacitive touchscreen typically consists of a capacitive touch sensor along with at least two complementary metal–oxide–semiconductor (CMOS) integrated circuit (IC) chips, an application-specific integrated circuit (ASIC) controller and a digital signal processor (DSP).
 Capacitive sensing is commonly used for mobile multi-touch displays, popularized by Apple's iPhone in 2007.

 Design

 Capacitive sensors are constructed from many different media, such as copper, indium tin oxide (ITO) and printed ink.
 Copper capacitive sensors can be implemented on standard FR4 PCBs as well as on flexible material.
 ITO allows the capacitive sensor to be up to 90% transparent (for one layer solutions, such as touch phone screens).
 Size and spacing of the capacitive sensor are both very important to the sensor's performance.
 In addition to the size of the sensor, and its spacing relative to the ground plane, the type of ground plane used is very important.
-Since the parasitic capacitance of the sensor is related to the electric field's (e-field) path to ground, it is important to choose a ground plane that limits the concentration of e-field lines with no conductive object present.
+Since the parasitic capacitance of the sensor is related to the electric field's (E-field) path to ground, it is important to choose a ground plane that limits the concentration of E-field lines with no conductive object present.

 Designing a capacitance sensing system requires first picking the type of sensing material (FR4, Flex, ITO, etc.).
 One also needs to understand the environment the device will operate in, such as the full operating temperature range, what radio frequencies are present and how the user will interact with the interface.
+Tools such as CapExt, ANSYS Q3D Extractor, and solutions from FastFieldSolvers can be employed to optimize designs by enhancing sensitivity, accurately modeling electromagnetic fields, and improving performance across varying environmental conditions.